-Department: Research Fellows can use their host department cafeteria.
+Department: Students can use the department cafeteria facilities in the host department(s).
 This encourages interaction between research groups in the department.
-Departmental seminars and colloquia bring Fellows together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.
+Departmental seminars and colloquia bring students together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.

 College: Many colleges will be able to provide you with at least one year's accommodation.
 Generally speaking your college will provide meals throughout the year, but provision will vary from college to college, especially during vacations, and you will need to familiarise yourself with your college's detailed arrangements.
 In addition there are usually self-catering facilities available in graduate accommodation.
-You will be a member of the Middle Common Room, or equivalent, of your college, which is the main social centre for graduates.
+You will be a member of the Middle

+Common Room (MCR), or equivalent, of your college, which is the main social centre for graduates.
 The MCR provides a common room and usually organises a programme of social events throughout the year.
 The college will also provide a bar, some computing facilities and a library, and may often have dedicated funds for research (conference and field grants).
 It also represents the interests of its members to the college through an elected Committee or through elected representatives to College Committees.
 Again, details will vary from college to college.
 Graduates are also welcome to participate in all other social and sporting activities of the college.
 Please see individual college websites for further details about all aspects of college provision.